.

 Wat Chalong Fair

-Wat Chalong is not a Chinese temple, but every year, it hosts a large festival lasting ten days or more during the Chinese New Year.
+Wat Chalong is not a Chinese temple, but every year it hosts a large festival lasting about ten days during the Chinese New Year period.
+The fair has been running since 1933, originally started by local farmers celebrating a good harvest.

-The temple grounds transform into a big open-air carnival with hundreds of food vendors, clothing stores, plant sellers and more shops setting up stands and some funfair games and rides, including a creaky-looking Ferris wheel.
-Each evening, there are live shows on the outdoor stage, and the main temple hall is busy with families making merit.
+The temple grounds transform into a big open-air carnival with hundreds of food vendors, clothing stalls, plant sellers, and funfair games, including a somewhat rickety Ferris wheel.
+Each evening brings live shows on the outdoor stage, mostly Thai country music (luk-thung) and traditional performances, while families make merit in the main temple hall.
+The fair opens in the early afternoon but really comes alive after sunset.

 Read More!